What is 0.72204 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 72204 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 72204 are: 1 2 3 4 6 11 12 22 33 44 66 132 547 1094 1641 2188 3282 6017 6564 12034 18051 24068 36102 72204